Automating SSH Key Rotation on Hetzner Servers

 - Test new keys before removing old ones

-- Store keys centrally (Key Vault) not on individual machines
+- Store keys in one central place (Key Vault), not on individual machines

 - Use ed25519 for new keys